In Search of Projectively Equivariant Networks: Projective equivariance

+The condition \eqref{eq:epsilonequivariance} is surely \emph{sufficient} for the map $A$ defining a projectively equivariant linear map.
+In the following, we will prove that in many important cases, it in fact also is \emph{necessary}.
 To make our considerations general enough to include examples like Example~\ref{ex:spinrep}, we will not assume that $\rho$ is a projection of a $\widehat{\rho}$, but only that we can `lift' $\rho$ to a linear representation of a so-called covering group of $G$.
+We need the following two definitions.